-Roasted Green Beans are quick. easy, and delicious.
+Roasted green beans are quick, easy, and delicious.
 If you already have something in the oven, they are almost work-free, since a fair amount of the effort involved in making them is simply remembering to preheat the oven.

-As you might imagine, this recipe easily doubles or triples, as long as your baking sheet is big enough—and that part is key: green beans roast up best when in a single layer, with a bit of space around them to allow for maximum browning.
+As you might imagine, this recipe easily doubles or triples, as long as your baking sheet is big enough—and that part is key: green beans roast up best when in a single layer with a bit of space around them to allow for maximum browning.

-Note that these are an excellent addition to a Thanksgiving feast, and take the place of a green bean casserole if you want to nod to tradition but don't have a particular fondness for the cream of mushroom soup-based aspect of the classic.
+Note that these are an excellent addition to a Thanksgiving feast and take the place of a green bean casserole if you want to nod to tradition, but don't have a particular fondness for the cream of mushroom soup-based aspect of the classic.

-- Preheat an oven to 425F (if you have something else going, know that these will roast up at any temperature down in 350F, they'll just take longer and not get quite as nicely browned without getting a tad desiccated).
-While the oven heats, trim the green beans.*
+Gather the ingredients.
+Preheat an oven to 425 F (if you have something else going, know that these will roast up at any temperature down to 350 F; they'll just take longer and not get quite as nicely browned without getting a tad desiccated).

-- Lift the green beans out of the bowl (allowing any excess oil to stay in the bottom of the bowl; you want them coated but not dripping in oil) and spread them in a single layer on a baking sheet or in a shallow baking pan.
+Lift the green beans out of the bowl (allowing any excess oil to stay in the bottom of the bowl, you want them coated but not dripping in oil) and spread them in a single layer on a baking sheet or in a shallow baking pan.
 The single layer part is important since it gives the beans the space they need to get properly roasted, instead of being piled together, which will lead them to partially steam more than roasted.

-- Roast the beans for about 10 minutes.
-While the beans roast, peel and mince the garlic, if you're using it.
-Remove the pan from the oven, shake the beans about a bit, spreading them back into a single layer, and sprinkle with the garlic and/or lemon zest, if you like.
+Roast the beans for about 10 minutes.
+While the beans roast, peel and mince the garlic if you're using it.
+Remove the pan from the oven, shake the beans about a bit, spreading them back into a single layer, and sprinkle with the garlic and lemon zest, if you like.
 Roast the beans until they're starting to brown on the tips, for another 2 or 3 minutes.
 If you want the beans more browned, feel free to leave them in the oven a bit longer.

-- Sprinkle with salt to taste, and serve hot or warm.
+Sprinkle with salt to taste, and serve hot or warm.
 They're still good closer to room temperature, which is good to know if you're looking for something to put on a buffet.